waltoto/inap.github.io/index.md

 # pas oublier le graph

-Now that you have understand and visualize the graph, and before dwelling even more into the data, let’s do a little quizz interlude :</br>
+Now that you have understand and visualize the graph, and before dwelling even more into the data, let’s do a little quizz interlude :
+Quizz 1 :

+## Quizz 1
-Quizz 1 : Who do you think is the most feed directors among these four directors : Quentin Tarantino, Stanley Kubrick, Francis Ford Coppola, Woody Allen ?
+Who do you think is the most feed directors among these four directors : Quentin Tarantino, Stanley Kubrick, Francis Ford Coppola, Woody Allen ?
 What do you think is the ranking ?

-## Quizz 1 : Who do you think is the most high valued director among these four directors : Quentin Tarantino, Stanley Kubrick, Francis Ford Coppola, Woody Allen ?
-What do you think is the ranking ?

-Who do you think has played in 9 different languages throughout their career?

 -  **a)** Quentin Tarantino
 -  **b)** Stanley Kubrick